 Part 1 of this article series appeared in the Jan.
 1, 2009 issue of DC; part 2 appeared in the July 1 issue.

 Dr. Phil Harrington is a certified medical laser safety officer and serves on the subcommittee reviewing the ANSI Standards for Safe Use of Lasers in Health Care Facilities.
 He is a 1996 Palmer graduate and also holds a bachelor's degree in physics.
-Dr. Harrington is the senior vice-president of K-Laser USA (www.k-laserusa.com).
+He is the medical director, clinical manager and laser safety officer for Summus Medical Laser (www.summuslaser.com).